SadhanaSai/12740-COVIDOccupancy/README.md

 ## Goals

-The ultimate goal is to record the number of people studying in the library, train a model for predicting number of occupants and develop GUI for information sharing.
-When students install and run our GUI, they can know not only whether there are seats available but also how many seats are available.
+The goal is to record the number of occupants in a room and assess if it has

 ## Current Progress